Does Your Home Insurance Cover Weather and Water Damage?

 - Loss or displacement due to power failure (which may include food loss, depending on your type of policy)

 - Flooding due to melting snow, a sudden thaw, or excessive rainfall

 - Water infiltration into the home.
 This may or may not be covered depending on how the damage is happening.
 Always call to find out what you might be eligible for.

 Although not all damages are covered by standard insurance, most of the above items are.

 The major exception to most policies is flood damage.
-Flood damage is not usually covered by the home insurance company in the United States; you can find out more about flood insurance frequently asked questions here.
+Flood damage is not usually covered by the home insurance company in the United States; you can find out more about national flood insurance on the FEMA website.

 Winter Weather Can Also Put You at Risk of Being Sued: Liability Claims

 We often think about the risks of damage to our own homes, but there is also a significant risk that if you do not maintain your property, other people could get injured and hold you responsible.
 Your home insurance covers liability.